NBA Rumors: Aaron Gordon, Marcus Smart Emerge As Top Free Agency Targets For Pacers, ‘Sporting News’ Reports

 However, no deals were made as Indiana reportedly felt that they would get more opportunities for better returns if they wait for the offseason.

-Deveney said that the team would more likely “continue to explore using their cap room in trades at the draft and during this summer.”
-Thus, it should not be a surprise if Gordon and Smart’s names were linked to the team by then.
+Deveney said that the team would be more likely to “continue to explore using their cap room in trades at the draft and during this summer.”
+If that’s true, it shouldn’t be a surprise if Gordon and Smart’s names are linked to the team by then.